Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 • They don’t like you: Offering discounts will only get you so far; if customers don’t like you or your offering, they’ll leave eventually.

-• They don’t like the price: Price is one of the most common objections in sales, so when businesses start making sudden adjustments – that’s where they lose customers.
+• They don’t like the price: Price is one of the most common objections in sales, so when businesses start making sudden adjustments – that’s when they lose customers.

 • The product or service doesn’t solve their problems: Too many businesses claim to solve problems they don’t or exaggerate the ability to solve problems they can only sort of solve.